MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Groundwork/Object.md

 First a picture of how classes are connected.
 ![object uml](images/Object.svg)

 We see that several classes inherit from Object directly or inderectly and therefore have access to the mechanisms provided by Object.
-Object also

 ## Initialization